top of page

 Since there isn’t a straightforward way to migrate your entire WordPress site to Wix automatically, you’ll have to manually replicate each element:

 If you want your new Wix website to retain the exact look and feel of your WordPress site, it’s often best to consult a professional.
-A Wix-certified partner like Consult With Ari can replicate your existing design and functionality, ensuring a smooth and faithful transition without losing your brand’s identity.
+A Consult With Ari can replicate your existing design and functionality, ensuring a smooth and faithful transition without losing your brand’s identity.

 5. Set Up Basic SEO